bspeice/speice.io/_drafts/case-study-borrow-checker.md

 Now, let's think about ownership as we look at the code:
 - Each parent structure (`toy_t` and `child_t`) expresses ownership of its children through `std::unique_ptr<>`.
-- Because children can refer to parents through `m__parent` and `m__root`, we have a reference cycle that will be difficult to express in Rust.
+- Because children can refer `m__parent` and `m__root`, we have a reference cycle that will be difficult to express in Rust.
-- Everyone stores a reference to `kaitai::kstream`, but nobody owns it.
+- Everyone stores a reference to `kaitai::kstream`, but nobody owns it; it must outlive all structs that are parsed.
 - Structures own their data using `std::string` ([`read_bytes` implementation](https://github.com/kaitai-io/kaitai_struct_cpp_stl_runtime/blob/1ea056ad053b438e1609fe84e71b1d306777492d/kaitai/kaitaistream.cpp#L347-L361));
   this prevents issues if the stream (`m__io`) gets destroyed, but also introduces an extra allocation and copy that Rust can avoid if we convince the borrow checker that structures won't outlive the stream.
 - The root structure (`toy_t`) stores a reference to itself; it's thus unsafe to copy or move.